Maksim-Novikov/moxy-strategy-plugin/README.md

 You can download it here https://plugins.jetbrains.com/plugin/13679-moxy-strategy/versions

 ## Inspector
-This plugin adds inspector which checks function in intefaceses which inherites MvpView.
+This plugin adds inspector which checks function in intefaceses which implement MvpView.

 If function doesn't have any strategy, function will be highlighted and will be suggested add one of strategy.